 Federal Direct Student Loan Program – Parent PLUS Loans

-Students seeking more detailed information about financial aid, including all of the above programs, should contact the Ocean Corporation Financial Aid Office at 1-800-321-0298.
+Students seeking more detailed information about financial aid, including all of the programs mentioned above, are welcome to contact The Ocean Corporation Financial Aid Office at 1-800-321-0298.

 To be eligible to receive federal student aid, you must:

 -Complete a FAFSA Application.
 (The FAFSA Application process is used to determine financial need (for most financial aid programs); to prove your identity, social security number, citizenship status (among other things); and to access your previous financial aid history (if any).

 -Be a U.S. citizen or eligible non-citizen.
 Generally, anyone with legal permanent residence status or refugee status is eligible.
 If your status is unusual

 -Have a valid Social Security number (with the exception of students from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau.)